Bit-Quill/valkey-glide/docs/design-raw-ffi.md

 sequenceDiagram

-participant Wrapper as Client-Wrapper participant ffi as Babushka FFI participant manager as Babushka impl participant worker as Tokio Worker participant SocketListener as Socket Listener participant Socket as Unix Domain Socket
+participant Wrapper as Client-Wrapper participant ffi as FFI participant manager as Rust-Core participant worker as Tokio Worker participant SocketListener as Socket Listener participant Socket as Unix Domain Socket